OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 ---
-title: DevOps and platform engineering
+title: DevOps and Platform Engineering
-description: Find out where platform engineering fits into a DevOps process and why both DevOps and platform engineering can help your organization attain high performance.
+description: Find out where Platform Engineering fits into a DevOps process and why both DevOps and Platform Engineering can help your organization attain high performance.
 author: steve.fenton@octopus.com
 visibility: public
 published: 2023-01-11-1400